 Writing for Change

 This project, led by Elizabeth West, Georgia Rhoades, Mary Anne Maier, Christine Dave, Lisa Redman, and Jill Smith, is in its third year of focused monthly meetings for community women writers.
-In April of 2011, WWP presented its work in a performance of writing, song, and movement, and our second performance is planned for spring 2012, to be directed by Mary Anne Maier.
-For information about joining the group, email Elizabeth at email@example.com.
+In April of 2011, WWP presented its work in a performance of writing, song, and movement, with a second performance in May of 2013, directed by Mary Anne Maier.
+For information about joining the group, email Elizabeth at firstname.lastname@example.org.
 We have explored themes of pilgrimage, healing, and kindness, producing writing for performance and community.

 Writing Across the Curriculum Program

 (828) 262-2032 (fax)